 Also be sure to check out this Instant Pot turkey chili.

-How to Serve Chili
+How to Serve This Healthy Turkey Chili Recipe

-The best part of a bowl of chili is that it’s a healthy meal on it’s own!
+The best part of a bowl of chili is that it’s a healthy meal on its own!
 That being said, I live with hungry boys and they enjoy when it’s served with almond flour cornbread.

 Of course the best turkey chili recipe is served with toppings!
 In my opinion, shredded cheddar cheese, cilantro, yogurt, and diced red onion are not to be missed.